floresj12atwit/RockMusicDataScience/ProjectOutline.md

 # Questions (I may choose a selection of these maybe not all I could also add some)
 ### Question 1: What factors contributed to the decline in popularity of rock music during the 2000s

-### Question 2: Did the rise of other genres impact the genre's presence on the charts?
+### Question 2: Did the rise of other genres impact the rock music's presence on the charts?

 ### Question 3: How much did the changes in the medium of music consumption affect rock music artists and sales (CDs to Streaming platforms)?